top of page

 fullsizeoutput_19c9.jpeg

 Lea is currently the alto soloist at Hancock United in Lexington and previously sang at Christ Church Needham where she also revitalized the youth choir, functioning as its music director and conductor.
-She has sung with Ensemble Lyrae, the Pandora Consort, Et Al., Songful Artists, Ensemble Uncaged, A Joyful Noyse, and many other groups performing works from the baroque to modern day.
-Lea also performs as a solo act throughout the greater Boston area, singing pop and folk music at markets, bars, lounges, and events.
-Some of Lea's current projects include a concert program
+She has sung with Ensemble Lyrae, the Pandora Consort, Et Al., Songful Artists, Ensemble Uncaged, Voices of Zion, Sharing a New Song, A Joyful Noyse, and many other groups across New England.
+Some of Lea's

 As a private teacher Lea maintains a voice studio in Somerville where she teachers students 15+, always prioritizing healthy vocal technique and pedagogical knowledge.
 Lea is also a highly regarded workshop leader and group coach, often being invited into high schools, colleges, and community choirs to lend her expertise in regards to ensemble music making, vocal arranging, and conducting.
-She was previously the choral director at Boston Latin Academy and works as a visiting accompanist and music director at Bridgewater State University.
-Utilizing her musical talent alongside her background in theatre and musical theatre, Lea has worked at BLA, The Winsor School, Cambridge Center for Adult Education, Roxbury Latin, The Performing Arts Connection, Greater Boston Stage Company, Boston Children's Theatre, and many other excellent education institutions.
+She was previously the choral director at Boston Latin Academy and has worked as a visiting accompanist and music director at Bridgewater State University.
+Utilizing her musical talent alongside her background in theatre, Lea has worked on musical theatre productions at The Winsor School, Roxbury Latin, The Performing Arts Connection, The Cambridge School of Weston, Greater Boston Stage Company, Boston Children's Theatre, and many other excellent education institutions.

 Lea completed her M.M. in Vocal Studies at Longy School of Music of Bard College with a 4.0 GPA under studio teacher Pamela Dellal.
 She previously earned a B.A. in Music from Skidmore College, graduating summa cum laude with Honors in Music after only 3 years.
 She studied with soprano Sylvia Stoner-Hawkins and took notable masterclasses with Robert Glasper and Dr. Bernice Johnson Reagon.
 In 2012 Lea was one of 6 singers to be awarded the Ensign Darling Vocal Fellowship at the Bushnell Center for the Arts, studying with teacher Joanne Scattergood, coach Starr Cookman, and taking masterclasses with Sondra Kelly, Ellie Ellsworth, Kristin Huffman and many others.